 This information can help you optimize your email design to ensure your employees are seeing the information you need them to see.

 When it comes to creating easy, engaging HTML newsletters, ContactMonkey is the best internal marketing tool for the task.
 Not to mention, it’s proven to save Mailchimp users up to 4 hours a week.
-That’s an entire afternoon per week.
-Or 25 whole days in a year.
-If you switch to an internal newsletter tool that actually works in Outlook, you could offer 5 extra weeks of vacation to your communications team.

 Another way to save time is to generate new ideas for your emails using ContactMonkey’s OpenAI ChatGPT integration.
 Simply provide a prompt and edit the generated text to fit your desired audience.